xmartlabs/benderthon/README.md

 ### Sample

-The file `sample.py` contains a network example for MNIST dataset with 2 convolutional layers and 2 dens layers.
+The file `sample.py` contains a network example for MNIST dataset with 2 convolutional layers and 2 dense layers.
 If you run it, it will generate checkpoints files with prefix `checkpoints/mnist.ckpt`:

 ```bash
 ./sample.py